5 Heads of Income Tax

 When an individual earns income for income from their property, it is taxable under the tax head of income from house property.
 Sections 22 to 27 of the IT Act, 1961 provide the required details on what classifies as property, computation and calculation of rental income.

 However, this tax head has certain conditions.
-The taxpayer must own the property, and it can only be used for residency purposes.
+The taxpayer must own the property that must be used for residency purposes.

 Income From Profits and Gain of Business or Profession